szermatt/mistty/docs/source/usage.rst

 The program attached to the terminal decides what the actual effect of these shortcuts is.
-Most shells and command-line editing tools supports these by default, but they might not work everywhere as expected.
+Most shells and command-line editing tools supports the shortcuts above by default, but they might not work everywhere as expected.

 .. warning::

-    MisTTY will not work if you've configured your shell to turn on VI mode by default.
-Please turn it off before trying out MisTTY, for details on how to turn off VI mode only of MisTTY buffers and leave it on otherwise, if that's what you prefer.
+    MisTTY will not work if you've configured your shell to turn on **VI mode** by default.
+Please **turn it off** before trying out MisTTY, for details on how to turn off VI mode only of MisTTY buffers and leave it on otherwise, if that's what you prefer.
     Checkout the instructions in :ref:`shells` for details.
 You need to do that for MisTTY to work at all, even if you'll just end up controlling it with VI commands using Evil.

 To get the most out of MisTTY, it's worth it to take the time to configure it forward the shell key bindings that you actually use to